willianpaixao/ansible-raspberrypi/README.md

 $ ./run.sh
 ```
 > NOTE: Depending on your RPi settings, you might need to provide password.
+> NOTE: A ping is performed to check host's connectivity.
+You need `sshpass` installed for this feature.

 ## Roles
 * `base/` First and most basic role.
 It upgrade system packages, install necessary command tools like Git, Vim and Tmux.